Baseflow/flutter-geolocator/geolocator/README.md

 To use the Geolocator plugin on the web you need to be using Flutter 1.20 or higher.
 Flutter will automatically add the endorsed [geolocator_web]() package to your application when you add the `geolocator: ^6.2.0` dependency to your `pubspec.yaml`.

-The following methods of the geolocator API are not supported on the web and will result in a `PlatformException` with the code `UNSUPPORTED_OPERATION`:
+The following methods of the geolocator API are not supported on the web and will result in a `UnsupportedError`:

 - `getLastKnownPosition({ bool forceAndroidLocationManager = true })`
 - `openAppSettings()`
 - `openLocationSettings()`
+- `getServiceStatusStream()`

 **NOTE**